-- 134. In the CSP framework all country-level activities and resources are consolidated in a single financial structure.
+135. In the CSP framework all country-level activities and resources are consolidated in a single financial structure.
 However, there are also activities that are accounted for through headquarters trust funds and special accounts and that contribute to the achievement of SDG 17 or aim to amplify WFP's impact by focusing on specific programme areas agreed with donors.
-A complete list of trust funds and special accounts and their associated 2022 expenditures can be found in annex V. - 135.
-WFP provides services to the humanitarian community in line with its mandate, policies, activities and comparative advantages.
+Some notable trust funds and special accounts and their associated 2022 expenditures can be found in annex V.

+- 136. WFP provides services to the humanitarian community in line with its mandate, policies, activities and comparative advantages.
 Service provision activities can be divided into mandated common services (services administered by WFP, such as UNHAS and the WFP-led logistics and emergency telecommunications clusters) and on-demand services (services provided by WFP at the request of external parties in exchange for payment).
 The following are examples of services managed at the global level and accounted for through special accounts: - The United Nations Humanitarian Response Depot (UNHRD) network is a key emergency preparedness and response service provided to the humanitarian community (including United Nations, international, government and non-governmental organizations).
 It consists of six hubs at strategic locations and holds stocks of goods designed to support relief organizations in responding to emergencies, such as medical kits, shelter items, ready-to-use supplementary foods, IT equipment and other assets.
 One of the main outcomes expected in 2022 is a repositioning of the network within WFP's integrated supply chain service provision.
 Transactions related to UNHRD are projected to cost USD 75 million in 2022. - The aviation special account is a funding mechanism for the administrative and management structure of the WFP Aviation Service, which provides services to internal and external customers.
-The account facilitates the management of the income generated to enable the service to respond promptly to emergencies, which is projected to cost USD 25 million in 2022. - The humanitarian logistics special account covers estimated transactions of USD 20 million and is a vital funding tool that consolidates the financial transactions for logistics services provided to customers. - The special account for the emergency telecommunications cluster facilitates the provision of shared communication services in humanitarian emergencies. - 136.
-Trust funds for headquarters and the regions will be used to support the enhancement of WFP's organizational capacity and effectiveness through activities in the following areas:38 - The African Risk Capacity trust fund is designed to help strengthen and improve the capacity of African governments to prepare for and respond to extreme weather events and natural disasters by enabling them to manage risks efficiently and secure funds from donors and the international risk market.
+The account facilitates the management of the income generated to enable the service to respond promptly to emergencies, which is projected to cost USD 25 million in 2022. - The humanitarian logistics special account covers estimated transactions of USD 20 million and is a vital funding tool that consolidates the financial transactions for logistics services provided to customers. - The special account for the emergency telecommunications cluster facilitates the provision of shared communication services in humanitarian emergencies. - 137.
+Trust funds for headquarters and the regions will be used to support the enhancement of WFP's organizational capacity and effectiveness through activities in the following areas:40 - The African Risk Capacity trust fund is designed to help strengthen and improve the capacity of African governments to prepare for and respond to extreme weather events and natural disasters by enabling them to manage risks efficiently and secure funds from donors and the international risk market.
 Pre-approved contingency plans help countries to improve the predictability and speed of their responses to natural disasters.
 Transactions related to the African Risk Capacity fund are projected to be USD 17 million in 2022.
 The African Risk Capacity is a specialized agency of the African Union.
-WFP has an administrative service agreement through which it provides administrative, technical and financial services to the agency.
+WFP has an administrative service agreement through which it provides administrative, technical and financial services to the agency. - The COVID-19 global response trust fund enables WFP to support humanitarian partners successfully through implementation of critical services and supply chain activities that ensure an efficient response to the pandemic, such as by providing cargo and passenger transport and coordinating medical evacuations.
+The fund has supported investments in infrastructure upgrades in key regional hubs and the procurement of deployable pharmaceutical-grade refrigerated containers to augment in-country capacity.
+The estimated expenditure for activities in 2022 is USD 16 million.